MBertolino/Kaggle_Digit_Recognizer/README.md

 # Kaggle_Digit_Recognizer
 My contribution to the Kaggle competition Digit Recognizer.

-This was solved with Deep Learning in R using the great H2O-package.
+First attempt:
+Solved using basic NN with some preprocessing using the H2O-package in R.

+Second attempt:
+Over 99% using Convolutional Neural Network with dropout.